Truck Chattel Mortgage in Australia: Structure, Tax & Cashflow (2025 Guide)

 Tax, GST and cashflow: lining up the rig with the work

-Approvals, equity and when to refinance the truck
+Approvals, equity and when to refinance

-Once you’ve had the truck a few years, the numbers change.
-You might have paid down a chunk of principal, the asset’s value has shifted and the original structure no longer matches your work.
-That’s where strategic asset refinance can tidy things up.
+Once you've had the truck a few years, the numbers change.
+You might have paid down a chunk of principal, the asset's value has shifted and the original structure no longer matches your work.
+That's where strategic refinance can tidy things up.

 Lenders will look at total debt across your trucks, trailers and any other business loans.
-If the fleet is working hard and the contracts are stable, they’re often comfortable to tweak terms, consolidate smaller facilities or restructure balloons before they become a problem.
+If the fleet is working hard and the contracts are stable, they're often comfortable to tweak terms, consolidate smaller facilities or restructure balloons before they become a problem.
+If your situation involves previous credit issues, specialist lenders can still work with strong truck income.

 - Review each truck's balance, value and remaining term annually.